Global Boeing fears grow, families await Ethiopia crash remains

 “Losing a brother and mother in the same day and not having their bodies to bury is very painful,” he said in the Kenyan capital Nairobi where the plane had been due.

-Ethiopian Airlines flight 302 came down in a field soon after takeoff from Addis Ababa on Sunday, creating a fireball in a crater.
-It may be weeks or months before all the victims are identified.
+Flight ET 302 came down in a field soon after takeoff from Addis Ababa on Sunday, creating a fireball in a crater.
+It may take weeks or months to identify all the victims, who include a prize-winning author, a soccer official and a team of humanitarian workers.

-The United States has said it is safe to fly the planes, and Boeing has said there is no need to issue new guidance to operators of the aircraft based on the information it has so far.

-But Singapore and Australia’s aviation authorities - following China, Indonesia and others - said temporary suspension of Boeing 737 MAX aircraft in and out of their airports was necessary during a safety review.

 GRAPHIC: here